Dakkaron/Fairberry/Documentation/Hardware_Fairberry_Mainboard.md

 Now close the Library Manager.

+Open the file configuration.h in the Arduino IDE.

+Find this line

+    #define BOARD_TYPE FAIRBERRY_V0_2_0

+and adjust the board type to the version that you are using.

 Make sure the USBASP is disconnected from the PC and the Fairberry Mainboard.

 Connect the Fairberry Mainboard's USB connector to the PC.